-Paul Wesley, Phoebe Tonkin Split: ‘TVD’ Stars Reportedly Called It Quits
+Paul Wesley, Phoebe Tonkin Split: ‘TWD’ Stars Reportedly Called It Quits

-It looks like Paul Wesley is available once again because, according to sources for different media publications, the Vampire Diaries actor and his girlfriend of almost four years have gone their separate ways.
+It looks like Paul Wesley is available once again because according to sources for different media publications, The Vampire Diaries actor and his girlfriend of almost four years have gone their separate ways.
 A source for E!
-News, the publication that first reported the breakup, claimed that Paul and Phoebe’s “relationship just ran its course,” although they remained friends.
+News, the publication that first reported the breakup, claimed that Paul and Phoebe‘s “relationship just ran its course,” although they remained friends.

-Wesley and Tonkin first sparked split rumors after fans noticed that the Originals actress has stopped wearing the Cartier promise ring her boyfriend gave her, Us Weekly reported.
+Wesley and Tonkin first sparked split rumors after fans noticed that The Originals actress has stopped wearing the Cartier promise ring her boyfriend gave her, Us Weekly reported.
 The pair has been known to pack on the PDA and regularly update their social media with their sweet photos, but Phoebe has already deleted several of them.

 It was noted that Paul Wesley has not posted about him and Phoebe in three months and Phoebe Tonkin has not done the same thing in eight months.
 Although absence from social media is not a basis for a conclusion, it served as a big hint, especially since Paul and Phoebe usually post PDA photos.